kristianmandrup/cream/README.markdown

 This project aims to assist you in setting up a complete Authentication and Authorization system for your Rails 3 app.

-It targets
+Cream targets smooth integration of the following systems:

 * [Devise](http://github.com/plataformatec/devise) - Authorization
 * [CanCan](http://github.com/ryanb/cancan) - Authentication
 * [Roles Generic](http://github.com/kristianmandrup/roles_generic) - Roles

-For more advanced Authorization configuration, cream uses cancan-permits to enabel use of Permits and Licenses.
+For more advanced Authorization configuration, cream uses *cancan-permits* to enable use of *Permits* and *Licenses*.
 The gems *devise-links* and *cancan-rest-links* provide view helpers to facilitate working with authentication links and model REST links with permission logic.
 Cream itself provides generators to easily configure your Rails 3 app with these gems and also includes various view and controller helpers to guard view or controller logic.
 The project targets a collection of common ORMs for Rails, for both Relational and Document based datastores.